Note: this feature is available only to Feathr users on a Falcon or above Service Level Agreement.

 - Connecting a different data-handling platform, such as a CRM, to Feathr in order to automate data transfer between platforms.

-- Building target segments based on data you have collected outside of Feathr.
+- Building target Groups based on data you have collected outside of Feathr.

 For every case listed above, the same option is presented as the solution: custom data fields.